Carniverous19/helium-DIY-middleman/README.md

 ### Installation and Startup

 On your miner, install Middleman in its own working directory.
+You may need to get Make.

+`sudo apt-get install make`

+Now, let's do it.

     sudo make install